-- Access the Catalog from the from the left column of the library’s website:
+- Access the Catalog from the library homepage or from JumpStart.

 - Type the keywords relating to your topic on the first search line.
 Examples of search phrases might be “American history” or “Risorgimento” or “Impressionism” (without quotes).

-- Change the second search field from “author” to “all fields (keyword)” and, next to it, type the phrase “documents or sources” (without quotes).
-Your search screen should look like this:
+- On the second search line, type the phrase “documents or sources” (without quotes).
+Your search will look like this: